-Term / Common abbreviation Brief Description Bold Text = A term also addressed within the glossary -- ---

-Statement of Community Involvement SCI Sets out how a local planning authority (e.g. Pendle Council) intends to consult the public and selected organisations in the preparation, alteration and continuing review of the Local Plan , other planning policy documents and Development Management decisions.
+Term / Common abbreviation Brief Description Bold Text = A term also addressed within the glossary Statement of Community Involvement SCI Sets out how a local planning authority (e.g. Pendle Council) intends to consult the public and selected organisations in the preparation, alteration and continuing review of the Local Plan , other planning policy documents and Development Management decisions.
 It explains how people and organisations can get involved in the preparation of new planning policy and how they will be consulted on planning applications.
 The SCI is no longer subject to independent examination but is still part of a comprehensive approach to engagement.
 Strategic Environmental Assessment SEA A legally enforced procedure required by EU Directive 42/2001/EC.
 It aims to introduce a systematic assessment of the environmental effects of strategic planning and land use decisions.
 In England the SEA requirements have been incorporated into the Sustainability Appraisal process.
 Statutory - Required by law (statute), usually through an Act of Parliament.
 Sub-regional - The term used to describe any subdivision of a region, larger than a district authority.
-For example Lancashire and East Lancashire are both regarded as sub-regions within the North West of England.
+For example Lancashire and Eac Lancashire are both regarded as sub-regions within the North West of England.
 Supplementary Planning Document SPD Cover a thematic or site specific issue.
-They provide additional information and guidance that expands on a 'parent' policy in a Development Plan Document .
-They do not form part of the statutory Development Plan and cannot be used to allocate land or introduce new planning policies (Development Plan Document).
-Although SPDs go through public consultation procedures and sustainability appraisal , they are not subject to independent examination.
-Sustainability Appraisal SA The process of assessing the policies and site allocations in a Development Plan Document , for their global, national and local implications on social, economic and environmental objectives.
-Also refer to: Strategic Environmental Assessment Sustainable Development - Various definitions of sustainable development have been put forward over the years, but that most often used is the Brundtland definition: enabling development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
-Planning seeks to promote sustainable development by helping to achieve a balance between economic growth, social advancement and environmental conservation.
+They provide additional information and guidance that expands or policy in a Development Plan Document .
+They do not form part of the statutory Development Plan and to allocate land or introduce new planning policies (Development Plan Document).
+Although SPDs go three consultation procedures and sustainability appraisal , they are not subject to independent examination.
+Sustainability Appraisal SA The process of assessing the policies and site allocations in a Development Plan Document , for their global, national ar local implications on social, economic and environmental objectives.
+Also refer to: Strategic Environmental A ssessment Sustainable Development - oment have been put forward over the years, but that most often used is the nent that meets the needs of the present without compromising the ability of eds.
+Planning seeks to promote sustainable de advancement and environmental conserv evelopment by helping to achieve a balance between economic growth, social vation.

-Pendle Council

-Planning, Building Control and Regulatory Services

-Town Hall

-Market Street

-Nelson

-Lancashire

-BB9 7LG
+Pendle Council Planning, Economic Development & Regulatory Services Town Hall Market Street Nelson Lancashire BB9 7LG

-Tel: 01282 661661
+Tel: 01282 661330

-Email: planningpolicy@pendle.gov.uk
+Email Idf@pendle.gov.uk